neilgupta/neilgupta.github.com/_posts/2011-03-18-ignoring-calls-elegantly.md

 I'd love to see iOS 5 implement this functionality, since all of the hardware needed (accelerometer and proximity sensor) is already built-in to all of their devices.

+**Update on 7/8/12:** I recently learned that certain older Android phones already had this feature.
+I wonder why it never caught on.